bkuhn/talks/OpenSym-2016/politics.markdown

 + Be as independent as possible.

-+ You're not anthropologists so you can occasionally &ldquo;go native&rdquo;
++ You're (likely) not anthropologists so you can occasionally &ldquo;go native&rdquo;.
        - teach your students that there is a moral &amp; activist component to this work.